hybridauth/hybridauth.github.io/developer-ref-user-profile.md

 ==============

-Once a user is authenticated against a provider API, you can retrieve the user's profile in a rich, simple and **standardized structure** across **all** the social APIs supported by HybridAuth.
+Once a user is authenticated against a provider API, you can retrieve the user's profile in a rich, simple and **standardized structure** across **all** the social APIs supported by Hybridauth.

-The `Hybridauth\User\Profile` object will be populated with as much information about the user as HybridAuth was able to pull from the given API or authentication provider.
+The `Hybridauth\User\Profile` object will be populated with as much information about the user as Hybridauth was able to pull from the given API or authentication provider.

 **Sample :**